-While driving down the road, I sometimes wonder what would happen if I suddenly veered left – into a ditch, and oncoming car, a cow (that was a distinct possibility where I grew up. lol And traffic was backed up one day because someone DID plow into an errant cow on the highway…) but it’s never happened, because I never believed it actually would.
+While driving down the road, I sometimes wonder what would happen if I suddenly veered left–into a ditch, an oncoming car, a cow (that was a distinct possibility where I grew up. lol And traffic was backed up one day because someone DID plow into an errant cow on the highway…) but it’s never happened.

 A more interesting question to ask yourself would be where these are coming from.
 These are called intrusive thoughts and they can be a result of childhood trauma.
 It sounds like you have a lot of anxiety around someone you love being hurt or dying, which makes me wonder if and when this may have happened when you were younger?
 Perhaps there’s some unexamined trauma there which might be causing you to have these fears.
 It does not mean, however, that you will literally manifest them.
 Also, your husband has his own creative power over his life, the same as you do.
 You are co-creating together.

 Enjoy this post?
 Subscribe to get ass-kicking inspiration delivered to your inbox.